kennytm/rustup-toolchain-install-master/README.md

 Usage: rustup-toolchain-install-master [OPTIONS] [COMMITS]...

 Arguments:
-  [COMMITS]...  full commit hashes of the rustc builds, all 40 digits are needed; if omitted, the latest master commit will be installed
+  [COMMITS]...  full commit hashes of the rustc builds, all 40 digits are needed; if omitted, the latest HEAD commit will be installed

 Options:
   -n, --name <NAME>                  the name to call the toolchain